crypt0n1te/Write-Ups/nahamcon-2020/crypto/docxor.md

 # Docxor
-We used [this tool](https://wiremask.eu/tools/xor-cracker/) to guess the key, setting the keylength to 4.
+We used [this tool](https://wiremask.eu/tools/xor-cracker/) to guess the key, setting the keylength to 4 as this was said in the briefing.

 We then used cyberchef to XOR the file with the key `5a 41 99 bb`